 Thank heaven for small pleasures.

-I screwed on the cap and leaned back against the icebox frame.
-The wind had completely died out and the waves were calming down.
+I screwed on the barril’s cap and leaned back against the icebox frame.
+The wind had almost completely died out and the waves were calming down.
 This seemed to have a calming effect on me.
-Feeling less like Charlton Heston at the end of Planet of the Apes, I grabbed the top of the icebox frame and pulled myself up.
+Feeling less like Charlton Heston at the end of Planet of the Apes, I grabbed the top of the frame and pulled myself up.
 And there, perched so innocently on the lid — my nemesis — the farinha pan.

 It was early afternoon and the sun was high overhead.
-Without a cloud in the sky nor a cool wind blowing, the jangada’s deck got hotter than a Glock at a NRA certified shooting range.
-Gratefully I scooted my butt under the awning and bunched up the line for a backrest.
+Without a cloud in the sky nor a cool wind blowing, the deck got hotter than a Glock at a NRA certified shooting range.
+Gratefully I scooted my butt under the awning and bunched up the line to use as a backrest.
 I made a nice little chaise for myself in the shade.
 (The world could go to hell in a plastic hand-bag for all I cared — I would be comfortable!)
 All I needed was a good book to feel right at home.
 Barring that I sat gazing aft, my eyes barely open — zoning — caught in the twilight between sleep and consciousness.
 Rocked by the hull like a baby in a cradle, in no time at all I was out like a light.

 “Shit!” he growled, jumping out of the hatch and sprinting aft.
 He didn’t even bother to close the cover behind him — just left the thing pressing up against my back.
-I felt a little miffed, but then the reason for his haste soon became evident.
+I felt a little miffed, but then the reason for his haste soon became apparent.

 Though I couldn’t see what was going on behind the icebox, I could sure hear it — every last groan of it.
 João was having his own digestive issues, though his were being expressed at the opposite end of his GI tract.
 The explosions coming from his backside were truly impressive.
 (It is amazing what the human body can do when called upon.)
 Apparently the piglets in his belly had found a way out, and having done so, they were making a run for it (so to speak).